cheater/articles/first-haskell-script.md

 slug: first-haskell-script

 <markdown>
 Coming from an agile dev background, I like to do my development in scripts.
 I don't like the whole process of having to compile my stuff and run it; at least one step too many.
 Additionally, things that are compiled are not portable.
 Here's how to create a simple script.

-This tutorial shows how to do terminal input and output, how to work with output buffering, how to read from and write to files, how to make loops in Haskell and use the *IO monad*.
-It assumes that you have [installed the Haskell Platform](http://hackage.haskell.org/platform/linux.html).
+This tutorial shows how to create an interpreted script for Haskell, how to do terminal input and output, how to work with output buffering, how to read from and write to files, how to make loops in Haskell and use the *IO monad*.

+Seasoned Haskell users might be interested in the notion of *constructive* and *declarative* languages that I introduce.

+This tutorial assumes that you have [installed the Haskell Platform](http://hackage.haskell.org/platform/linux.html).
 If you're using [Windows](http://hackage.haskell.org/platform/), you might need to change some things (like how the interpreter is invoked).
 That part of the tutorial is mainly for people using GNU/Linux and similar systems, but the rest of it doesn't change at all because Haskell is very portable.

 If you are having problems at any time, give the *#haskell* channel on Freenode a go — they're a very helpful bunch and the channel is active all the time.
 Feel free to drop comments here if something is unclear, wrong, or just doesn't work.